unspecworks/delta-omega/docs/BUILD_GUIDES.md

 - Flux
 - Ventilation system
 - Knife or precision cutter
-- Silicone adhesive or cyanoacrylate
+- Silicone adhesive or cyanoacrylate (For magnets)
 - Multimeter

 If working with a mouse-bited PCB, you will also need:
+- Plier
 - Mask
 - Sandpaper